 Most recruiters agree that two or three-page executive resumes are fine, but ONLY as long as the information is pertinent and not overly verbose.
 It’s also worth noting that a CareerBuilder survey revealed that 22% of recruiters will reject candidates if their resumes are longer than two pages.

-Most executives have developed a lot of skills and achievements, and they need space to articulate those to the reader.
+Most executives have developed a lot of job skills and career achievements, and they need space to articulate those to the reader.
 You can keep the one-pager for use as an executive bio sheet or for networking purposes.

 When it comes to resume page length, learn how to keep your resume “tight” by identifying fluffy content.